Antiquity Unleashed: Aby Warburg, Dürer and Mantegna

 They included Albrecht Dürer’s early master drawing The Death of Orpheus, the celebrated engravings Melancholia I and Nemesis, and four exceptional prints by Andrea Mantegna (c.1431-1506).

-Featuring the very same works of art, this exhihibtion recreates Warburg’s seminal display to consider his influential contribution to the study of Albrecht Dürer.
+Featuring the very same works of art, this exhibition recreated Warburg’s seminal display to consider his influential contribution to the study of Albrecht Dürer.

-It is organised in collaboration with the Hamburger Kunsthalle and complements The Courtauld’s main exhibition The Young Dürer: Drawing the Figure.
+It was organised in collaboration with the Hamburger Kunsthalle and complemented The Courtauld’s main exhibition The Young Dürer: Drawing the Figure.